EmmaYounan/web-typography-19-20/README.md

 **What did I change after the second feedback from Darice**

 To help Darice to visualize the sounds more, I adjusted the iframe and slightly animated it to build up the sound animation by scaling the iframe.
 I also rotated the iframe when a sound had a vibration effect to it, to give the screen the effect that it is vibrating.

-I also used a blur filter to give the effect of fading out and to indicate that the music is fading out.

 ## Exclusive Design principles - Final version